 Place milk and vanilla bean scrapings in a saucepan and bring to an almost boil.Pro tip - you don't want to boil the milk too much as it can cause the eggs to curdle.

-In a separate bowl whisk together egg yolks, sugar, apricot puree, salt until light and fluffy.
+In a separate bowl whisk together egg yolks, sugar, salt, and apricot puree until light and fluffy.

 Assemble and bake

-Pour the custard over the caramel in the cake pan
+Pour the custard over the cooled caramel in the cake pan

 Unmold, garnish and serve